truecoach/styleguides/ux-dev/accessibility-a11y.md

 - `aria-hidden` is an attribute that accepts a boolean that tells screenreaders if they should ignore or show content.
 If you're toggling visibility of content, don't forget to also toggle `aria-hidden`'s boolean.
 For more information, [view the W3C's documentation of aria-hidden](https://www.w3.org/TR/wai-aria-1.1/#aria-hidden).
 - Similar to `aria-hidden`, `aria-disabled` is an attribute that accepts a boolean that tells screenreaders that the element it's applied to (and its children) are visible but inoperable. [view the W3C's documentation of aria-disabled](https://www.w3.org/TR/wai-aria-1.1/#aria-disabled).
 - `aria-label` and `aria-labelledby` are similar attributes in that they both associate a label to another element.
 If the label text is visible, use `aria-labelledby`.
 Otherwise, use `aria-label`. view the W3C's documentation of [aria-label](https://www.w3.org/TR/wai-aria-1.1/#aria-label) and [aria-labelledby](https://www.w3.org/TR/wai-aria-1.1/#aria-labelledby).
-- For more information, reference Google's Intro to ARIA or MDN's AIRA basics.
+- For more information, reference Google's Intro to ARIA or MDN's ARIA basics.